 Chelsi Podratz Terwey began having chest pain and shortness of breath Spring of 2015.
 As a normally healthy, 37-year-old wife and mother, she knew something was wrong.
 Chelsi went to urgent care and was diagnosed with pneumonia.
 She was prescribed antibiotics and asked to come back for a follow-up visit.
 Chelsi began feeling better and debated whether to go in for the re-check, but decided to be safe and returned to her doctor.
 Chelsi was told that since she was feeling better, it was not necessary to do a second x-ray.
 Chelsi was not comfortable with this decision and insisted that she be rechecked.

-Jenni Schwanke is approaching the first anniversary of her lung cancer diagnosis.
-During the summer of 2017, she developed significant pain in her hip that continued through the summer and fall.
+Jenni Schwanke developed significant pain in her hip that continued through the summer and fall of 2017.
 As the pain intensified, she found it difficult to walk.
 She visited the emergency room ten different times.

 In December 2014, I had a bad cough.
 By March 2015 the persistent cough was wearing me down.
 I saw my primary doctor who did an x-ray and saw a spot on my lung, but rather than doing a scan he suggested a change in medication.
 I sought out multiple opinions and medications, eventually returning back to my primary doctor who suggested blood work and ordered a scan.
 On June 19, 2015, my wife Judy and I went to the scan appointment.
 My doctor called me to tell me it didn’t look good and that it showed a cancerous tumor.